 Applications: Partitioning of Solar fluxes in Land Surface Canopies based on operational ESA and NASA products

-Proposed topic for next hour
+Key issues: topic for next hour

-- Are the radiative fluxes and state variables retrieved from remote sensing useful for GCMs? - 2 RT fluxes: albedo, FAPAR - 1 state variable: LAI. - How GCMs can (must) adapt themselves to this 'new' situation where accurate global land products are available? - Adjusting (improving) their RT surface shemes
+- Are the radiative fluxes and state variables retrieved from remote sensing useful for Climate and/or NWP models?

+- 2 RT fluxes: albedo, FAPAR

+- 1 state variable: LAI.